 Launched in January 2018, App Studio allows businesses and developers to design their own tools with Teams language.
 This makes it easy to augment your workflows with new capabilities and processes.

-12 – Microsoft Teams Bots
+48 – Microsoft Teams bots

 If you want to take advantage of artificial intelligence and easy automation features, try the pre-made Microsoft Teams bots.

 - Polly: a simple bot that polls your team members and helps to keep track of employee engagement